COPYRIGHT 2006 by Lisa Paul Streitfeld

 As a child of the 1960’s with a father among the first wave of Neo-Reichian therapists at the forefront of the Human Potential Movement, I was buffeted by the oscillation of wave motion characteristic of this new age.
 It was an intricate tightrope walk for an Aquarian blessed with a natural astrological chart of 0 degrees Aries.
 An imperfect vessel could not contain the flow of consciousness; my body had to be sufficiently prepared.

 The evolutionary process of cultural and societal breakdown in the closing decades of the 20th century reflected the precession of the equinoxes into the Age of Aquarius.
-A galactic alignment (occurring from 1980 – 2016) culminates in 2012 when the December solstice sun aligns with the Dark Rift, an event that occurs only once every 26,000 years.
+A galactic alignment (occurring from 1980 – 2016) culminated in 2012 when the December solstice sun aligned with the Dark Rift, an event that occurs only once every 26,000 years.
 The Maya interpreted the cross between the Milky Way and the 13th constellation between Sagittarius and Scorpio (pictured as the man riding a serpent and guiding its head with his hands) as the Sacred Tree or Crossroads.

 It is here, where humankind gains control over the dark energy known in space as the neutrino, and in the body as the kundalini, that the icon of the hieros gamos is being formed.